301haru/ajQueue-MP/README.md

 ajQueue-MP supports MultiPaper environment.
 It fixes the isuue that the plugin only sends player to the first multipaper server.

+CAUTION: There may be errors.
+It is designed to work only under certain circumstances.

 # ajQueue